Returns, payments, penalties, extensions, interest, stays of collection.

 (d) If the department grants a stay of collection, the stay will be for a period of no longer than two calendar years from the date of acceptance of the taxpayer request, or thirty days following a decision not appealed from by a tribunal or court of competent jurisdiction upholding the validity of the tax assessed, whichever date occurs first.
 The department may extend the period of a stay originally granted, but only for good cause shown.

 (e) Interest will continue to accrue against the unpaid tax portion of a liability under stay of collection.

-Effective January 1, 1997, the interest rates prescribed by RCW 82.32.190
+(13) Extensions.
 The department, for good cause, may extend the due date for filing any return.

 (a) Any permanent extension more than ten days beyond the due date, and any temporary extension in excess of thirty days, must be conditional upon deposit by the taxpayer with the department of an amount equal to the estimated tax liability for the reporting period or periods for which the extension is granted.
 This deposit is credited to the taxpayer's account and may be applied to the taxpayer's liability upon cancellation of the permanent extension or upon reporting of the tax liability where a temporary extension of more than thirty days has been granted.